llamasoft/Puca-Power/README.md

 - Replace the bookmark URL with code from the copy/paste method above, then save the bookmark
 - Go to the [PucaTrade.com trading area](https://pucatrade.com/trades) and click the bookmark
 - Use the on-screen settings to configure and run Puca Power

+**UserScript Method:**

+- Install a UserScript browser extension (e.g. Greasemonkey or Tampermonkey)
+- Visit [this page](https://llamasoft.github.io/Puca-Power/pucaPower.js), it should ask you if you'd like to install the script
+- The script will run automatically when you visit Puca Trade's trading area

 ### Preview